ThePrez/ServiceCommander-IBMi/README.md

 - A user-specific directory($HOME/.sc/services)
 - If defined, whatever the value of the `services.dir` system property is.
 The file name must be in the format of `service_name.yaml` (or `service_name.yml`), where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
 The service name must consist of only lowercase letters, numbers, hyphens, and underscores.

+### YAML File Format
+See the [samples](https://github.com/ThePrez/ServiceCommander-IBMi/tree/main/samples) directory for some sample service definitions.
+The following attributes may be specified in the service definition (`.yaml`) file:

+**Required fields**

+- `start_cmd`: the command used to start the service
+- `check_alive`: the technique used to check whether the service is alive or not.
+This is either "jobname" or "port".
+- `check_alive_criteria`: The criteria used when checking whether the service is alive or not.
+If `check_alive` is set to "port", this is expected to be a port number.
+If `check_alive` is set to "jobname", this is expect to be be a job name, either in the format "jobname" or "subsystem/jobname".

+**Optional fields that are often needed/wanted**

+- `name`: A "friendly" name of the service
+- `dir`: The working directory in which to run the startup/shutdown commands

+**Other optional fields**

+- `stop_cmd`: The service shutdown command.
+If unspecified, the service will be located by port number or job name.
+- `startup_wait_time`: The wait time, in seconds, to wait for the service to start up (the default is 60 seconds if unspecified)
+- `stop_wait_time`: The wait time, in seconds, to wait for the service to stop (the default is 45 seconds if unspecified)
+- `batch_mode`: Whether or not to submit the service to batch
+- `sbmjob_jobname`: If submitting to batch, the custom job name to be used for the batch job
+- `sbmjob_opts`: If submitting to batch, custom options for the SBMJOB command (for instance, a custom JOBD)
+- `environment_is_inheriting_vars`: Whether the service inherits environment variables from the current environment (default is true)
+- `environment_vars`: Custom environment variables to be set when launching the service.
+Specify as an array of strings in `"KEY=VALUE"` format
+- `service_dependencies`: An array of services that this service depends on.
+This is the simple name of the service (for instance, if the dependency is defined as "myservice", then it is expected to be defined in a file named `myservice.yaml`), not the "friendly" name of the service.
+- `groups`: Custom groups that this service belongs to.
+Groups can be used to start and stop sets of services in a single operation.
+Specify as an array of strings.

 ## Using the 'scinit' tool
 You can use the `scinit` tool can be used to create the YAML configuration files for you.
 Basic usage of the tool is simply: